sui-x402/x402/typescript/packages/x402-fetch/README.md

 # x402-fetch

 A utility package that extends the native `fetch` API to automatically handle 402 Payment Required responses using the x402 payment protocol.
+This is a Sui-supported fork of Coinbase x402 Payment Protocol.
 This package enables seamless integration of payment functionality into your applications when making HTTP requests.

 ## Installation